For a modern DJ running a high-end wedding business, the only correct answer is "We will play whatever you want!"

 It's a little "inside baseball", but should make you more than comfortable with our qualifications and more than justify the cost of a proper special events DJ.

 We use only premium professional audio equipment to guarantee the best quality sound possible.
 Our equipment is touring quality exactly as professional bands and entertainers use.
+Our Digital Music Station is a Macbook Pro paired with a Pioneer DJ Controller with an iPad Pro for backup.
 Most of our audio equipment is made by Yamaha and their professional/studio line (Line 6) paired with Shure wireless microphones.
 The reason this is important is to avoid feedback, distortion, and bass that consumes the room.
-You can count on crystal clear audio even at high volume with chest-thumping bass (if you want).
+You can count on crystal clear audio even at high volume.
 We tune the setup to the venue and the room so that everything sounds perfect.

 We can literally play anything you want.
 In addition to a permanent library of thousands of the most popular wedding/party songs, we maintain professional digital subscriptions to the most up-to-date music catalogs.
 This includes: Pop, Dance, Swing, R&B, Techno, Dubstep, Hip Hop, Disco, Reggae, Country, Oldies, Jazz, Folk, Alternative, Heavy Metal, Rock, Beach Music, Blues, Funk, Ballroom, Show Tunes... you get the idea.